CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 # 💡 GitHub Actions runtime environment variables

-# These variables are automatically injected by GitHub Actions when the runner executes the shell
+# These variables are automatically injected by GitHub Actions when the runner runs the shell

 # 🔗 https://docs.github.com/en/actions/learn-github-actions/environment-variables